romanhaa/Cerebro/README.md

 ## Usage

+* Analyze data set with Cerebro-prepare pipeline.
-Launch the browser and load the pre-processed data set.
+* Launch the browser and load the data set.

 ## Release History